 - 1. BEFORE EACH USE, inspect the general condition of the tool.
 Check for:

-- · loose hardware
+- loose hardware

 - · misalignment or binding of moving parts

-- · damaged cord/electrical wiring

 - · cracked or broken parts

+- · damaged electrical wiring

 - any other condition that may affect its safe operation.

-- AFTER USE, wipe external surfaces of the tool with clean cloth.
-Carefully clean the dust collection chute and the area around the Lower Blade Guard.
-Check that the Lower Blade Guard moves smoothly through its entire range of movement, without sticking. - Periodically, wear ANSI-approved safety goggles and NIOSH-approved breathing protection and blow dust out of the motor vents using dry compressed air.
+- 2. AFTER USE, wipe external surfaces of the tool with clean cloth. - Periodically, wear ANSI-approved safety goggles and NIOSH-approved breathing protection and blow dust out of the motor vents using dry compressed air. - 4.
+AWARNING!
+TO PREVENT SERIOUS INJURY: If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.